 - Exercise ownership rights in line with the Executive Board's principles for responsible investment;

-- Decide internal guidelines to support the integration of social, environmental and corporate governance issues into the investment management process
+- Establish internal guidelines to support the integration of social, environmental and corporate governance issues into the investment management process;

-- Maintain contact with similar funds and other institutions and represent a centre of expertise in the fields of responsible investment and active ownership.
-Membership in government or government-related organisations and initiatives shall be approved by the Executive Board.
+- Maintain contact with similar funds and other institutions and represent a centre of expertise in the fields of responsible investment and active ownership within the framework of the Executive Board’s guidelines for the Bank’s work on international standards relating to responsible investments;

 8. Risk and compliance